SopiMlab/DeepLearningWithAudio/02_ddsp/training/azure_training.md

 ```

-## Starting the training  --- for other AZURE VW ONLY ---
+## Starting the training  --- for other AZURE VM ONLY ---

 Run the training with the `train` command:
 ```